Frequently Asked Questions

 1. Young plants: Begin producing fruits 12-15 months after planting.

-2. Per plant yield: A single post can produce from 20-35 kg of fruit.
+2. Per plant yield: A single post can produce from 45-80 pounds of fruit.

 5. Production waves: Plants can give about 3 waves of fruit per year, with 45-100 fruits per wave per plant.